tsladecek/ksux/README.md

     action: <add|replace|remove>
 ```

-each patch file must be a list of patches.
-E.g.:
+each patch file can be a list of patches.
+You can use the classic yaml format, e.g.:

 ```yaml
 - name: deployment_patches